Borzoneg/Python-programming-basic/README.md

 # Python-programming-basic
-Where I put all my stuffs :c
+Where I put all my python stuffs c: